medialab/minet/docs/cli.md

 Retrieve metadata about Youtube videos using the API.

 positional arguments:
-  column                      Name of the column containing the video's url or id. file                        CSV file containing the Youtube videos urls or ids.
+  column                      Name of the column containing the video's urls or ids. file                        CSV file containing the Youtube videos urls or ids.

 optional arguments:
   -h, --help                  show this help message and exit -o OUTPUT, --output OUTPUT  Path to the output report file.
 By default, the report will be printed to stdout.
+  -k KEY, --key KEY           YouTube API Data dashboard API key.
   -s SELECT, --select SELECT  Columns to include in report (separated by `,`).
-  -k KEY, --key KEY           YouTube API Data dashboard API key.
+  --total TOTAL               Total number of videos.
+Necessary if you want to display a finite progress indicator.

 ```